NeonKazuha/EduVerse/README copy.md

 - **Three.js**: A lightweight 3D library that enables rendering of immersive 3D graphics in web browsers, making our classrooms visually appealing.
 - **React**: A powerful JavaScript library for building user interfaces, facilitating the development of interactive and dynamic components.
-- **Langchain**: A natural language processing framework used for building conversational agents that assist users in real time.
+- **LlamaIndex**: A natural language processing framework used for building conversational agents that assist users in real time.
 - **Python**: Employed for backend services and machine learning tasks, ensuring high-performance operations.
 - **GSAP (GreenSock Animation Platform)**: A robust animation library for creating smooth animations and transitions throughout the platform.
 - **R3F (React Three Fiber)**: A React renderer for Three.js that enhances integration and performance of 3D scenes.